 - Provide a clear, coherent structure ("everything on a silver platter"). - Your proposal should read as a compelling, authentic narrative. - Present the big picture early to put your research into a broader context.
-This will help to motivate your research goals and to capture the interest also of reviewers who are non-specialists in the field (often the majority). - The introduction/motivation should, however, not dominate the proposal: The major part of the grant application should explain concretely your novel approach and planned work.
-(As a rule of thumb for B1: minimum 50 % of the extended synopsis). - Present the concrete aims/objectives of your project rather early and in a highly visible manner (e.g. bullet points, bold fonts, text box).
+This will help to motivate your research goals and to capture the interest also of reviewers who are non-specialists in the field (often the majority). - The introduction/motivation should, however, not dominate the proposal: The major part of the grant application should explain concretely your novel approach and planned work. - Present the concrete aims/objectives of your project rather early and in a highly visible manner (e.g. bullet points, bold fonts, text box).
 Panel Members like to see them at the first glance. - The perfect match between aims/objectives, the methodology and the workplan of the project should be easy to perceive.
 For instance, you can refer to aim(s) 1,2 when describing method x or research line/workpackage y).
-This will support the impression of a coherent proposal. - It may helpful in the writing process to read parts of your proposal out loud.
+This will support the impression of a coherent proposal. - It may helpful in the writing process to read the narrative parts of your proposal out loud.